This Arab Is Queer

-This Arab Is Queer: An Anthology by LGBTQ+ Arab Writers is a 2022 LGBTQ+ anthology featuring the memoirs of eighteen queer Arab writers, hailing from eleven Arab countries and the diaspora, some of whom are internationally bestselling while others use pseudonyms.
+This Arab Is Queer: An Anthology by LGBTQ+ Arab Writers is a 2022 LGBTQ+ anthology featuring the memoirs of eighteen queer Arab writers, hailing from eleven Arab countries and the diaspora.
 The book is edited by Elias Jahshan, and was the finalist in the 2023 Lambda Literary Awards and Bread and Roses Award.
 This Arab Is Queer received critical acclaim for its portrayal of queer Arab experiences, with Time magazine calling it a "groundbreaking work".

-The stories in the book celebrate the varied experiences of queer Arabs and challenge negative stereotypes often perpetuated by Western media.
-The book sheds light on the complex and nuanced experiences of queer Arabs, which go beyond state-sanctioned discrimination and family homophobia.
+The stories in the book explore the varied experiences of queer Arabs and challenge negative stereotypes often perpetuated by Western media.
 Many of the stories touch on themes such as displacement, loneliness, coming out, and the importance of community.
-The book seeks to reclaim the narrative and allow queer Arabs to tell their own stories on their own terms.

-One of the central themes of the book is the idea of intersectionality, or the ways in which different aspects of identity intersect and shape experiences of oppression and discrimination.
-Many of the writers in the book reflect on the complex ways in which their experiences of being queer and Arab are shaped by factors such as race, class, gender, and religion.

 Background

 LGBTQ+ people in the Middle East face legal and social challenges that limit their freedoms and restrict their rights.
 In most of the Middle Eastern countries, LGBT+ individuals have limited rights, face hostility and discrimination, and are often subjected to legal penalties.
 Specifically, same-sex relations are illegal in nine of the 18 countries that make up the region, and in five of those countries, such relationships are punishable by death.

 The Middle East has some of the world's most restrictive legislation for LGBT+ people, with LGBT+ individuals often living in secrecy and facing vigilante execution, harassment, discrimination, and violence.
 In some countries, LGBT+ organisations are illegal, and members of the community can be arrested or punished for participating in these organisations or expressing their identity.
 Furthermore, societal and cultural norms in the Middle East often stigmatise and shame LGBT+ individuals, leading to exclusion, ostracization, and violence from family and community members.

 In recent years, there have been some signs of progress for LGBT+ rights in the Middle East, with some countries taking small steps towards recognising and supporting the community.
 However, these efforts have been met with significant pushback from conservative groups, and LGBT+ individuals continue to face significant challenges in the region.
 As such, the fight for LGBT+ rights in the Middle East remains ongoing and challenging, with much work to be done to ensure that all individuals, regardless of their sexual orientation or gender identity, can live freely and without fear.